 See what I mean?
 That is just the tip of the iceberg.
 The issue starts to be the overlap in themes.
 Where does the sticker go that is animal themed and mostly green?
 My brain explodes over the decision of adding it to the “animal” section or the “green section”.

-Saving Time Searching for Stickers
+Save Time Searching for Stickers with Sticker Organization

 - photo albums

 - recipe or photo boxes with tab dividers

 - IRIS storage boxes for 12 x 12 sticker sheets

 - 12 x 12 storage envelopes by theme

 You might end up trying a few different sticker organization ideas.
 Just because it looks pretty, does not mean it is always a functional way that works for you.
 Try it on a small scale and tweak it as you go.

 I have done a few things with my stickers in the past, including a HUGE scrapbook binder.
 Ask me how often I hauled that thing out.
 Not very.

 Once you have chosen your sticker storage, then you have to decide the best method for organizing stickers in your collection.
 If you have a variety of stickers like planner stickers, scrapbook stickers, alphabet stickers, and loose stickers, you may need to choose a few different sticker storage ideas.